U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

-New York City's leading Catholic university, St. John's prepares students to excel as ethical leaders in today's international marketplace.
+New York City's leading Catholic university, St. John's prepares students to excel as informed, ethical leaders in today's international marketplace.
 St. John's is known across the country and around the world for combining quality academics, outstanding professors, confidence-building service activities and dynamic study abroad programs.
 Impressed by this preparation, scores of employers come to campus each year to recruit our students.
-The Wall Street Journal ranks St. John's in its Top 100 Colleges "most likely to help students land a job in key careers and professions - areas that are growing, pay well and offer high levels of satisfaction."
-Students come from 46 states and 110 countries to pursue more than 100 programs in the arts, the sciences, business, education, pharmacy and the health sciences.
-Along with our three residential New York City campuses - in Queens, Staten Island and Manhattan - and a location in Oakdale, NY, St. John's has a campus in Rome, Italy, and a study abroad site in Paris, France.
-St. John's Staten Island campus offers the only accelerated, three-year bachelor's degree programs in New York City.
-All St. John's students are able to meet for class in historic locations such as Central Park, Ellis Island and Wall Street through Discover New York, a freshman course.
-The distinctive Freshman Passport Program allows students to spend two weeks of their first semester at the University's Rome, Italy, campus.
-Study abroad opportunities continue throughout students' four years.
-For example, students can spend a semester, winter or summer break at the Rome campus or St. John's Paris location.
+The Wall Street Journal has ranked St. John's in its Top 100 Colleges "most likely to help students land a job in key careers and professions - areas that are growing, pay well and offer high levels of satisfaction."
+Students come from 48 states and 114 countries to pursue more than 100 programs in the arts, the sciences, business, education, pharmacy and the health sciences.
+Along with our three residential New York City campuses - in Queens, Staten Island and Manhattan -there is a location in Oakdale, NY, and a campus in Rome, Italy, as well as a study abroad location in Paris, France.
+The Staten Island campus offers the only accelerated, three-year bachelor's degree program in New York City.
+All new St. John's students get to have class in historic locations such as Central Park, Ellis Island and Wall Street through Discover New York, a freshman course.
+New students get an early start on studying abroad through the Freshman Passport Program, allowing them to spend two weeks of their first semester at the University's Rome, Italy, campus.
+Global Studies are available for all four years: Students can spend a semester, winter or summer break at the Rome campus or the Paris location.
 Through Discover the World, students can earn 15 credits living and learning in three great cities in a single semester.
-Following the example of St. Vincent de Paul, the 17th-century priest dedicated to serving those in need, the University encourages students to have a positive impact on the world.
-Through academic service-learning, every student has the opportunity to engage in course-related volunteer activities throughout the New York metropolitan area.
-The University's active Campus Ministry also offers students many opportunities to distribute food to the homeless; volunteer at soup kitchens and other agencies; and participate in service "plunges" in locations including New Orleans, Europe and Central America.
-The University's Vincentian mission is notable in the unique Ozanam Scholars Program - a competitive, four-year scholarship program that prepares students to address global poverty and injustice through teaching, service and research.
+Following the example of St. Vincent de Paul, the 17th-century priest dedicated to serving those in need, the University encourages students to make a difference in the world.
+Through academic service-learning, every student can engage in course-related volunteer activities throughout the New York metropolitan area.
+The University's active Campus Ministry also offers many opportunities to distribute food to the homeless; volunteer at soup kitchens and other agencies; and participate in service "plunges" in locations including New Orleans, Europe and Central America.
+The University's Vincentian mission is evident in the unique Ozanam Scholars Program - a competitive, four-year scholarship program that prepares students to address global poverty and injustice through teaching, service and research.
 St. John's mission also is evident in the University's focus on preserving the environment.
 Students serve as "sustainability coordinators," working with administrators and faculty to promote recycling and other "green" habits on campus.
-In November, St. John's placed fourth in a field of 40 colleges and universities participating in the Campus Conservation Nationals 2010, the first real-time, nationwide electricity and water-use reduction competition.
-In addition, St. John's support for New York City's environmental efforts has won plaudits from Mayor Michael Bloomberg, who awarded the University a "Gold Star" for its efforts as a partner in the "PLANYC 2030 Challenge," an effort to cut greenhouse gas emissions by 30 percent throughout the city.
+The Princeton Review's Guide to 322 Green Colleges: 2013 Edition applauds St. John's varied sustainability efforts, including its pledge to reduce carbon emissions through an initiative sponsored by New York City's Mayor's Office.
+Mayor Michael Bloomberg awarded the University a "Gold Star" for its efforts in the "PLANYC 2030 Challenge," which aims to cut greenhouse gas emissions by 30 percent throughout the city.
 Along with quality academics, pre-professional and leadership preparation, students at St. John's benefit from vibrant campus life activities, including 180 student clubs and organizations.
 Of course, students also enjoy cheering for St. John's 17 Division I, BIG EAST men's and women's athletics teams.

 |School type||private, coed college|